 Location:Reid School of Music, University of Edinburgh, Alison House, 12 Nicolson Square

 Matt Brennan specialises in the interdisciplinary field of popular music studies, and as a musician has written, recorded, and performed in varied popular music contexts.
-His creative practice informs his work in theorising what ‘making music’ means from historical, sociological, and business perspectives.
+His creative practice informs his teaching and research, which also draws from historical, sociological, and business perspectives.
 He is the Chair of the UK/Ireland branch of the International Association for the Study of Popular Music (IASPM).

 Matt’s current research activities focus on live music, the history of the drum kit, and the Musicians’ Union.
 There is a dramatic shift occurring in the music industries away from the record sales-based paradigm that dominated the last half of the twentieth century, and towards a paradigm that places increased emphasis on live performance (even when it is a 'live' playing of a recorded work).
 His work responds to this shift through an ongoing collaborative project investigating the social, aesthetic, and business dynamics of live music.
 Funded by the Arts and Humanities Research Council, the outcome of the historical component of this work is a three-volume history of live music in Britain since 1950.
 He is also involved in the Live Music Exchange, which concentrates on knowledge exchange and social engagement via outputs such as a research database, workshops, and mediation services for non-academic stake-holders in live music (e.g. policy makers, concert promoters, local authorities, and artists).